 While these types of improvisations might work in a pinch, we recommend you make the investment in a custom case that can hold your console securely when carrying it.
 Wrapping the unit in clothes and putting it in a backpack can still cause some wear and tear.

-Carrying Case for the PS4: What to Consider?
+Carrying Case for the PS4: What to Consider in 2020?

 Quality of Build